Kleinwalsertal: Culture

 The Literaturfest Kleinwalsertal is a 2017 established literary festival that organises lectures, workshops, poetry slams and exhibitions.
 It takes place in autumn.
 The festival intends to bring together authors and the public.
 A project within the festival is a virtual storytelling hiking path which is an easy hike of two hours.
 With the help of texts, it aims at bringing people together along the path, and at blurring the boundaries of writers and readers.

-Another festival is called Walserherbst, which offers literature, visual art, music, theater, cinema, culinary delights and traditional culture.
-It takes place every other year, the next one will happen in 2025.
+Another festival is called Walserherbst.
+It was founded in 2004 and offers literature, visual art, music, theater, cinema, culinary delights and traditional culture in the scenery of the Biosphere Reserve Großes Walsertal.
+The festival is held every other year in August/September and lasts for three weeks.

-There is a museum called "Skimuesum und Bergschau Hirschegg".
+There is a museum called "Skimuseum und Bergschau Hirschegg".
 It is an interactive indoor experience of the world of mountains, conveying geology, nature and culture of Kleinwalsertal.
 The ski museum exhibits the history of skiing and its beginning in 1895.

 As of 2019, the local football club, SV Kleinwalsertal, is one of only a few clubs in Central Europe which play in a local league based outside of the club's country.
 They play in the 10th tier A-Klasse Allgäu 4 in 2016–17.